torquetech/demo-package/README.md

 #### Local Development

-We recommend setting the `development_mode` flag to `True` when configuring the local development profiles.
+We recommend setting the `development_mode` flag to `true` when configuring the local development profiles.
 This way the component will use `Dockerfile.dev` docker image that mounts the local app directory and runs the app directly from your code.

 ### `demo/python-service`